Woman books Airbnb in Bali and discovers ‘abandoned’ listing: ‘Guess it’s yours now’

 Others offered advice to Robertson for booking rentals in the future, such as asking for live feed video of the listing’s current condition, and checking for recent reviews no older than one year.

 In an interview with Stuff, Robertson explained that the Airbnb listing was “super misleading” because of the host response time indicated on the website.
-However, an Airbnb spokesperson confirmed to the outlet that “the listing is no longer on the platform”.
+However, an Airbnb spokesperson confirmed to The Independent that “the listing is no longer on the platform”.

-"So many people came forward saying ‘this happened to me,’” Robertson said.
-"It’s kind of opened my eyes."
+“We were disappointed to learn about this experience and provided our support to the guest at the time, including a full refund,” they said.
+“We hold Hosts up to high standards and the listing is no longer on the platform.
+In the rare event something isn’t as expected on arrival for a stay, our Community Support team is on hand 24/7 to help.”

 Register for free to continue reading